-Monsanto is a recognized participant in BQMS, is a founding member of the Excellence Through Stewardship program, and has an industry-leading field trial compliance program designed to meet or exceed APHIS compliance standards for every Monsanto field trial.
-Since 1990, Monsanto has conducted over 26,000 trials in the United States.
+Monsanto is a founding member of the Excellence Through Stewardship program, participates voluntarily in BQMS, and has an industry-leading field trial compliance program designed to meet or exceed APHIS compliance standards for every Monsanto field trial.
+Since 1990, Monsanto has conducted over 31,000 trials in the United States.
 These trials are conducted by our own staff as well as qualified private contractors, universities and farmers.
 We take field trial compliance very seriously and make compliance our top priority.

 Adhering to APHIS compliance standards is the starting point for our field trial compliance program.
 Monsanto implements additional procedures to achieve the highest level of compliance: